 $3.6 Million – Insurance Bad Faith/Personal Injury

 Lesser, Lesser, Landy & Smith has been honored to co-counsel cases involving insurance bad faith issues with lawyers throughout Florida.
 Several of our attorneys and staff worked for insurance companies before joining the Firm.
 Accordingly, we have a unique insight into how insurance companies work.
-In this case we were pleased to handle the bad faith aspects of a case that resulted in a a pre-trial settlement that was 144 times the $25,000 policy limits.
+In this case, we were pleased to handle the bad faith aspects of a case that resulted in a pre-trial settlement that was 144 times the $25,000 policy limits.
 Insurance bad faith cases are complex and hard fought.
 We have the knowledge and experience to hold insurance companies accountable when they violate Florida law and act in bad faith.